-While asylum will offer you a long-term right to stay in the United States, it is not as secure as having a green card.
-Your right to asylum is conditioned on your continued fear of returning to your home country.
-Once you have a green card, however, this condition no longer applies, and you can start counting the time until you are eligible to apply for U.S. citizenship, the most secure status of all.
+While a grant of asylum will offer you a long-term right to stay in the United States, it is not as secure as having a green card.
+Your right to asylum is, as mentioned, conditioned on your continued fear of returning to your home country.
+Once you have a green card, however, this condition no longer applies, and you can start counting the time until you are eligible to apply for naturalized U.S. citizenship, which is the most secure status of all.

 Immigration law is highly complex, and submitting a winning asylum case requires detailed presentation of facts and legal arguments.
 If your case seems to be tied up in processing, perhaps it's because you need some help in making a convincing case for asylum.

 Consult an experienced immigration attorney for help with both the asylum application and any other applications for a green card that you might submit at the same time.